LimeLightCards/limelight/SEARCH.md

 - `soul:>=2` to add cards with soul >= `2` to the search results
 - `-s:<=3` to remove cards with soul <= `3` from the search results

+## Type

+Type can be searched for by doing:

+- `type:Character` to add cards with type `Character` to the search results
+- `type:Character,Event` to add cards with type `Character` or `Event` to the search results
+- `-type:Climax` to remove cards with type `Climax` from the search results

 ## Trigger

 Trigger can be searched for by doing: